3/4 x 3/4 x 1/8 in. (1.9 x 1.9 x 0.3 cm)

-- The rigid, calcareous material that is white in color and forms the skeleton of vertebrates; primarily composed of calcium hydroxyapatite with smaller amounts of calcium carbonate, calcium fluoride, magnesium phosphate, and ossein, a high molecular weight protein.
+- bone - The rigid, calcareous material that is white in color and forms the skeleton of vertebrates; primarily composed of calcium hydroxyapatite with smaller amounts of calcium carbonate, calcium fluoride, magnesium phosphate, and ossein, a high molecular weight protein.
 Bones have a concentric structure with central lymphatic canals surrounded by a spongy lamellar region protected by a dense outer cortex.
 Bone has been carved and used since ancient times for many purposes, including fish-hooks, spear heads, needles, handles, and art objects.
 Bones were also burnt to produce bone black and boiled to produce bone glue.
 Bone can be distinguished from ivory by being generally whiter, more porous, and less dense.

-- Disks, balls, or devices of other shape having holes or a shank by which they are sewn or secured to an article and that are used as fasteners by passing through a buttonhole or loop or a trimming.
+- buttons - Disks, balls, or devices of other shape having holes or a shank by which they are sewn or secured to an article and that are used as fasteners by passing through a buttonhole or loop or a trimming.

-- Coverings for the torso, limbs, hands, feet, and head for warmth, fashion, or to cover nudity.
+- clothing - Coverings for the torso, limbs, hands, feet, and head for warmth, fashion, or to cover nudity.
 It generally excludes other items of costume such as jewelry, crowns, and other accessories that are purely decorative or symbolic and have no practical function.

-- Typically reserved to refer narrowly to the cultures of the native peoples of the United States and Canada, excluding the Eskimos and Aleuts.
+- Native American - Typically reserved to refer narrowly to the cultures of the native peoples of the United States and Canada, excluding the Eskimos and Aleuts.
 For the indigenous peoples of Canada use the term "First Nations."
 For the broader concept of the cultures of any native peoples of Central America, South America, North America, or the West Indies who are considered to belong to the Mongoloid division of the human species, use "Amerindian (culture)."

-- Refers to the cultures of the continent of North America, which is bounded by the Atlantic Ocean, the Pacific Ocean, the Arctic Circle, and Central America.
+- North American - Refers to the cultures of the continent of North America, which is bounded by the Atlantic Ocean, the Pacific Ocean, the Arctic Circle, and Central America.
 In classifications schemes based on physical geography, Central America, and North America are parts of the same continent.

-- The compass point lying midway between north and east.
+- northeast - The compass point lying midway between north and east.

 Additional Images Click an image to view a larger version

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios: